jonaseicher/eichershop/README.md

 ## Build

+The github action builds the frontend and commits the index.html and static files to the repo under /docs, where it served via github pages.

-Builds Frontend and Backend.
+There is also a gradle build which build Frontend and Backend.
 Frontend static files are copied to the spring boot embedded tomcat dir serving the files.

     ./gradlew build

 Check the ```frontend/package.json``` to see how the WebComponents are built.

+The gradle build creates webcomponents with the 'build' script in package.json.
+If you want to build a default vue app, run the 'builddefault' script.

 ## Run